Luxury, elegance and chefs that know how to wow are the hallmarks of these fine dining restaurants in Leeds.

 Hern may not immediately catch your eye in their unassuming spot in Chapel Allerton, but try their food and it’ll swiftly become an eatery you’ll return to time after time.
 They build their menus by focusing on products that are in season and at their best, all while minimising waste.
 Because of this, their menu is ever changing, meaning no two visits are ever the same.

-One day you might be tucking into fried chicken terrine with blue cheese and chilli, the next you’re begging for the recipe for their guinea fowl schnitzel with anchovy butter.
-Collaborations and themed nights abound, plus they even have a dedicated vegetarian menu, making fine dining in Leeds more accessible to all.
+One day you might be tucking into duck breast with crushed swede and smoked beetroot, the next you’re begging for the recipe for their walnut & honey cake.
+Collaborations and themed nights abound – plus they cater for vegetarians, vegans and all other dietary requirements, making fine dining in Leeds more accessible to all.

 Style: Restlessly inventive seasonal fare.